Akram-B/test_training_2022/README.md

 Demo of ide code generation

 Work to do:
-test on keyce-it.fr
+test on the page of your choice
 Check the title of the pages with the ide
-- documentation
-- alternance
-- entreprise
+Check for result after search
 You might need to add some pause before checking the page title (pause command with time to wait expressed in ms in target field)
-Generate python and run from python and change the code with contains (substr in str)
+Generate python and run from python